Birds in Bagan

 Ayeyarwady bulbuls.
 The bird in the centre picture is feeding on drying fruits of Indian jujube (Ziziphus mauritiana), the one in the lower picture on boiled rice.
 (Photos copyright © by Kaj Halberg)

 Pycnonotus cafer Red-vented bulbul

 A very common breeding bird in Pakistan, India, Nepal, Bangladesh, Sri Lanka, and Myanmar.
 It has been introduced to many other parts of the world and has become invasive in several Pacific countries, including Fiji, Samoa, Tonga, and Hawaii.
-It has also established itself in parts of southern Arabia, New Zealand, the United States, and Argentina.
-It is considered to be among the world’s one hundred worst invasive species.
+It has also established itself in parts of southern Arabia, New Zealand, the United States, and Argentina, and is considered among the world’s 100 worst invasive species.
 (Source: Lowe et al. 2000.
 100 of the World’s Worst Invasive Species: A Selection from the Global Invasive Species Database.
 The Invasive Species Specialist Group, IUCN)

-This red-vented bulbul is sitting in a spurge (Euphorbia antiquorum) in front of a pagoda.
+This red-vented bulbul is sitting in a tree spurge, Euphorbia antiquorum, in front of a pagoda.
 (Photo copyright © by Kaj Halberg)

 Strigidae Typical owls